apache/www-site/content/security/index.md

 - "Clickjacking" on our domains
 - Directory listings.
 These are deliberate and do not contain sensitive information
 - Systems that disclose the versions of the servers and software we use
-- Data that is publically accessible in our JIRA bug tracking system
+- Data that is publically accessible in our Jira bug tracking system

 ## Vulnerability Information